gdotgordon/site_word_freq/README.md

 can clearly sort out which errors are tied to which URLs.

-One of the challenges in implementing a recursive-style algorithm such as a crawler using a fixed thread pool, is determining when the processing is complete.
+One of the challenges in implementing a recursive-style algorithm such as a crawler using a fixed thread pool is determining when the processing is complete.

 The program uses two channels, one for the goroutines to read URLs